dbrizov/NaughtyAttributes/README.md

 All non-serialized fields are displayed at the botton of the inspector before the method buttons.
 Keep in mind that if you change a non-static, non-serialized field in the code - the value in the inspector will be updated after you press **Play** in the editor.
 There is no such issue with static non-serialized fields because their values are updated at compile time.
-It also supports only value types (int, long, float, double, string, Vector2, Vector3, Vector4, Vector2Int, Vector3Int, Color, Bounds, BoundsInt, Rect, RectInt).
+It also supports only value types (int, long, float, double, string, Vector2, Vector3, Vector4, Color, Bounds, Rect).

 ![code](https://github.com/dbrizov/NaughtyAttributes/blob/master/Assets/Plugins/NaughtyAttributes/Documentation/ShowNonSerializedField_Code.PNG)